 What if I don’t qualify for a technical standard or don’t want to use one?
 If your facility doesn’t qualify to use a technical standard, calculate the facility’s potential emissions to determine if a permit is needed.
 Very small facilities may qualify as an insignificant facility.
 If your facility needs a permit, small facilities usually qualify for a registration air permit.
 If you prefer to have a permit rather than follow the technical standard, you can apply for a permit.
 The technical standard is offered as an alternative to a permit.

 What if I already have a permit?
 Shops that already have a permit can keep their permit or switch to a technical standard if they qualify and follow the requirements.
 The technical standard is offered as an alternative to a permit.
-The proper way for your facility to switch from a permit to technical standard is by requesting to void your permit online using MPCA’s Notice of Permit Termination e-Services.
+The proper way for your facility to switch from a permit to technical standard is by submitting the applicable notification and requesting to void your permit online using MPCA’s Notice of Permit Termination e-Services.
 There are two guidance documents available to assist with e-Services.
-One is for first -time users called Getting started with MPCA e-Services (p-gen1-17); the second is the Guidance: Notification of permit termination e-Service (p-gen1-18).

 What if I want to follow a technical standard, but my facility has been operating without a permit or I’ve missed a notification deadline?
 The MPCA encourages you to get into compliance with the technical standard and submit the notification form.